 Renewable energy is energy that is produced by natural processes and is renewed on a regular basis.
 Sunlight, geothermal heat, wind, tides, water, and many types of biomass are all examples of natural phenomena.
 This energy never runs out and is replenished on a regular basis.

 The photovoltaic process, which converts sunshine to power, uses no fuel and has no variable costs.

 Solar power is the conversion of solar energy into thermal or electrical energy.
 Solar energy is the cleanest and most prolific renewable energy source, and the United States boasts some of the world’s most abundant solar resources.
-Solar energy can be used for a variety of purposes, including generating electricity, lighting or creating a comfortable interior environment, and heating water for household, commercial, or industrial use.
+Solar energy can be used for a variety of purposes, including generating electricity, lighting or creating a comfortable interior environment, and heating water for the household, commercial, or industrial use.

 Wind turbines To catch the greatest energy, wind turbines, like windmills, are positioned on a tower.
 They can take advantage of the faster and less turbulent wind at 100 feet (30 meters) or higher above land.
 Turbines use propeller-like blades to capture wind energy.
 A rotor is usually made up of two or three blades positioned on a shaft.